Nonna Mayer: Career

-Mayer is Director of the French National Centre for Scientific Research, affiliated with the Centre de Recherches Politiques at Sciences Po (fr), and she runs the political sociology program of the Paris Institute of Political Studies.
+Mayer is Research Director at the French National Centre for Scientific Research, affiliated with the Centre de Recherches Politiques at Sciences Po (fr), and she runs the political sociology program of the Paris Institute of Political Studies.
 She has also directed the Master of Advanced Studies in Political Sociology and Public Policy and the Masters in Comparative Societies and Politics there.
 She and Edmond Préteceille (fr) manage the Societies in Motion section of the Sciences Po Press.

 In September 2005, Mayer was elected President of the French Political Science Association (fr).

 Mayer has published numerous works on electoral politics.
 With Pascal Perrineau (fr), she co-directed a large group that studied the National Front.
 Her research focuses on electoral sociology, in particular that of the National Front and the French far right.
 She also studies associative activism, racism and anti-Semitism.

 Mayer also participates in the Racism and Xenophobia European Network, and in the Group Focused Enmity comparative survey led by Wilhelm Heitmeyer.
 In February 2016, she was appointed member of the scientific council of the Inter-Ministerial Delegation to Combat Racism and Anti-Semitism, chaired by Dominique Schnapper.